-The MC Group's global workforce is made up of a diverse group of employees, not only in terms of gender and nationality, but also in terms of lifestyles and values.
+The MC Group's global workforce is made up of a diverse group of employees in terms of lifestyles and values.
 As the MC Group's businesses rapidly become more global and diverse, MC recognizes that it will be essential to drive growth while encouraging a diverse range of employees to share common values and engage in healthy competition with one another.
 Doing so will be vital for achieving sustainable corporate growth.
 We believe that the significance of diversity management at the MC Group lies in building a strong organization with the flexibility to adapt to changing business environments.
 In sharing the spirit of its guiding philosophy, the Three Corporate Principles, the MC Group aims to: